-- Sterile wipes - Safety pins - 8.2 The arrangements for first-aid will be adequate to cope with all foreseeable major incidents. - The number of certified first-aiders will not, at any time, be less than the number required by law. - Staff are trained every 3 years by a Health and Safety Executive approved trainer.
-Training courses meet regulatory requirements for EYFS First Aid training (12 hour course Paediatric First Aid) is provided currently to members of staff listed in paragraph 7.1 of this policy. - Whole School / group / individual training is also given for such aspects as Anaphylaxis, use of Epipens and any specialised care that may be required to meet the needs of the pupils. - A list of First Aiders can be found in the School Office, Medical Room, Staffroom and by all phones throughout the school. - 8.3 First Aid kits are held at various locations throughout the School.
-These locations are: - School office (ground floor) - First Aid room (first floor) - In red first aid box on playground wall - Classrooms (Including ICT Suite and Science Room)
+- 7.2.
+The arrangements for first-aid will be adequate to cope with all foreseeable major incidents. - The number of certified first-aiders will not, at any time, be less than the number required by law. - Staff are trained every 3 years by a Health and Safety Executive approved trainer.
+Training courses meet regulatory requirements for EYFS First Aid training (12 hour course Paediatric First Aid) is provided currently to members of staff listed in paragraph 6.2 of this policy. - Whole School / group / individual training is also given for such aspects as Anaphylaxis, use of Epipens and any specialised care that may be required to meet the needs of the pupils. - A list of First Aiders can be found in the School Office and Staffroom. - 7.3 First Aid kits are held at various locations throughout the School.
+These locations are: - School office (ground floor) - First Aid room (first floor) - In red first aid box on playground wall - Classrooms (all classrooms have a basic first aid kit plus the Science, Music & ICT rooms)

-9. Procedures including Accident Reporting
+8. Procedures including Accident Reporting